intel-analytics/ipex-llm/docker/llm/README.md

 New users can quickly get started with Docker using this [official link](https://www.docker.com/get-started/).

-For Windows users, make sure Hyper-V is enabled on your computer.
+For Windows users, make sure WSL2 or Hyper-V is enabled on your computer.
 The instructions for installing can be accessed from [here](https://docs.docker.com/desktop/install/windows-install/).